Flare by Spatie

 Sending every trace your application produces gets expensive fast and rarely tells you anything new.
 Sampling lets you keep a representative slice of traffic and drop the rest.
 When a trace is dropped, no spans are collected or sent for it.

 A sampled trace is not free.
 Recording spans, capturing query bindings, gathering request and response data, and serialising the trace before it is shipped all add overhead to the request, command, or job that produced it.
+We work hard to keep this overhead as small as possible, and unsampled traces stop almost all of the work before it starts, but on hot paths the difference between a sampled and an unsampled trace is still measurable.
 Picking a sample rate is therefore a trade-off between coverage and runtime cost.

 Setting a sample rate